List of sports events affected by the coronavirus pandemic | Taiwan News

 BASKETBALL

-WNBA due to start on May 15 postponed to July 24, no spectators.
+WNBA due to start on May 15 postponed to Bradenton, Florida from July 25, no spectators.

 Women’s Olympic qualifying tournament moved from Foshan, China to Belgrade, Serbia from Feb.
 6-9.